-In 2018, we expect to award five Fellowships.
-We provide \$2,000 for ten weeks of full-time work (unless otherwise noted) and encourage students to pursue matching public interest grants or course credit to supplement this stipend.
+In 2021, we expect to award \$3,000 for ten weeks of full-time work (unless otherwise noted) and encourage students to pursue matching public interest grants or course credit to supplement this stipend.
+In 2021, we will be considering both in person and remote internships.